E-commerce

 FAQ

-Is stock always reserved?
+Is inventory always reserved?

-Are prices locked automatically?
+Are prices automatically fixed?

 By default, prices are not locked until you enable locking.
 Sending an invoice locks pricing by default, unless manually unlocked.

-Do custom items affect stock?
+Do custom items affect inventory?

 No. They are not tracked in inventory and do not affect levels.